codefellows/seattle-code-301n24/curriculum/class-02/challenges/ASSIGNMENT.md

 ## Submission

-When you have completed the entire set of code challenges and all tests pass, create a pull request from your current branch to the master branch and merge it into master.
+When you have completed the entire set of code challenges and all tests pass, create a pull request from your current branch to the main branch and merge it into main.

 You will be able to see a test coverage report in **GitHub** on the **Actions** tab of your `data-structures-and-algorithms` repository.
 It should match what you saw on your terminal in the above steps.
 Your graders will be looking at this as well.